Lifeforce

 Anyone with a group policy that includes a conversion option - the specific benefit terms vary by employer plan.

-Typically age 65 or older — though circumstances vary and younger policyholders may still qualify.
+Typically age 65 or older - though circumstances vary and younger policyholders may still qualify, particularly those with serious health conditions.

 Time matters more than almost anything else